sarperturann/employee-layoffs/README.md

 # Employee Layoffs :dragon:
 Hobby project done by me for my development plan in Blueground.

-The project is dockerized, so too run the project all you need to do is to run the following commands:
+The project is currently in the process of getting dockerized and the server-side is dockerized already.
+In order to run the application:

+In server side, just do the following commands to run the application on docker.

 ```
 ./gradlew build